 Indian cricket star Hardik Pandya’s hair-rising style will blow your mind away

-Hardik Pandya, Indian cricket team’s all-rounder, has made several style statements as Virat Kohli’s side continued to enjoy themselves in the current series against Sri Lanka as they continue to remain unbeaten on the tour so far.india vs sri lanka 2017 Updated: Aug 31, 2017 13:12 IST
+Indian cricket star Hardik Pandya’s hair-rising style will blow your mind awaysports Updated: Aug 31, 2017 16:52 IST

 All the Indian players have been enjoying themselves on this tour.
 Hardik Pandya, Indian cricket team’s all-rounder, has been enjoying it the most.
 On his official Instagram account, Pandya has been posting photos that have redefined his style quotient.
 From sporting fashionable dresses to having a hairdo like West Indies all-rounder Andre Russell, Pandya has been active on social media in the current series.